-Many metal roof manufacturers use recycled materials, which helps divert waste away from landfills – where asphalt shingles alone contribute to around 8 percent of all construction waste materials.
+Many metal roof manufacturers use recycled materials, which helps divert waste away from landfills – where billions of asphalt shingles go each year in the U.S.

 Additionally, you will not need to replace a stone-coated metal roof for decades, which further prevents roofing waste from reaching landfills in the long term.

 Stone-coated steel roofing weighs less than 2 pounds per square foot.

 For reference, tiles can weigh between 8 and 12 pounds per square foot.
 Asphalt shingles typically weigh between 2.3 and 4.5 pounds per square foot.

 From a cost perspective, lightweight stone-coated steel roofing can save you money in two ways.